paulsump/futurama_quiz/README.md

 - Open the project in Android Studio, connect an Android or iOS device, pub get, run.

+## UI

+This isn't supposed to be a serious, professional looking app!
+The animated image are deliberately silly, inspired by certain pulsating/throbbing animations on the cartoon.
+I'm trying to go along wth the whole Futurama philosophy ;)
+Since the images come randomly from the API, I didn't try to keep to a color palette or even ' ColorFiltered' the images since it would detract from the bold cartoon-like feel.

+## Implementation

+Rather than Rows and Columns, I opted for positioning everything using Stack.
+I would be more cautious of doing this in a professional app since it involves a lot of tweaking.
+I have all the time in the world at the moment, so I had fun and enjoyed the freedom to feel like an artist, but in order to ensure it works on all device sizes, it would be less work to rely on more conventional methods e.g. Column and Flex.
+My other reason for using Stack is the complete freedom to animate the widgets on it.
+Sadly I've not had time to do this final step.
+I could throw something in, but it's too risky on the last day.

 ## Bugs

 - ListView drag gesture doesn't work in landscape on Biography e.g. Zoidberg.